Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 ]

 #note[
-  *Pause and Predict:* Before reading on, try this thought experiment.
+  *Understanding Fixpoint Convergence*

-  Imagine a 3-bit counter (states 0 through 7) that increments modulo 8.
+  For a 3-bit counter (states 0 through 7) incrementing modulo 8, starting from state 0, the fixpoint would be reached in just 3 iterations --- not 8.
-  Starting from state 0, how many iterations would you need to reach the fixpoint?

-  Think about it for a moment...

-  *Answer:* Just 3 iterations!
-Why?
-  Because each iteration doesn't just add the next state --- it adds _all states reachable in one step_ from the current set.
+  Each iteration adds _all states reachable in one step_ from the current set:
   - $R_0 = {0}$
   - $R_1 = {0, 1}$ (gained 1 state)
   - $R_2 = {0, 1, 2}$ (gained 1 state)
   - $R_3 = {0, 1, 2, 3}$ (gained 1 state)

-  Wait, that's linear!
-  But symbolic methods should be better...
+  This appears linear, which might seem disappointing for "symbolic" methods.

-  The key insight: for a simple counter, reachability _is_ linear in the state space because we can only reach one new state per step.
+  The key insight: for a simple counter, reachability convergence _is_ bounded by the longest path length (in this case, the diameter of the reachability graph).

-  The power of symbolic model checking shows up when the transition relation allows reaching _many_ states simultaneously --- like in systems with parallelism, non-determinism, or broadcast communication.
+  The exponential advantage of symbolic model checking emerges when the transition relation allows reaching _many_ states simultaneously.

-  *Self-check:* Can you think of a system where one image operation would add 1000 states at once?
-  (Hint: think about parallel processes or broadcast protocols.)
+  Consider a system with 10 parallel processes, each with 2 states.
+  A broadcast operation might transition from one state to 512 states in a single step.
+  The fixpoint would converge in perhaps 5-10 iterations, not 512.

+  This is where symbolic methods shine: handling massive branching efficiently by operating on sets rather than individual states.
 ]

 == Preimage: Backward Reachability